goldstack/goldstack/workspaces/docs/docs/goldstack/getting-started/index.md

 Each module you have selected comes with its own instructions about how to get started with development.
 However, there are some handy commands in the project root that can be useful for development:

 - `yarn build`: Will build all modules in the project.
-- `yarn compile:watch`: Will watch for any changes in your TypeScript files in all modules, and compile them when required.
+- `yarn compile-watch`: Will watch for any changes in your TypeScript files in all modules, and compile them when required.
 It is essential to have this command running if you develop TypeScript libraries or supporting modules such as [S3](../modules/s3) or [Email Send](./../modules/email-send).
-- `yarn test:watch`: Will run tests when modules have changed.
+- `yarn test-watch`: Will run tests when modules have changed.

 Note that you can run all of these commands in the context of individual modules as well.
 If you only modify code within one module, this is sufficient.
 However, if you develop multiple modules at the same time, it is important to run these commands at the project root.